Uberspace/lab/source/guide_django.rst

 Setup Database
 --------------

-By default Django uses an SQLite database.
+By default, Django uses an SQLite database.
 That's fine for this guide.

 .. hint:: You might want to use *Postgres* or *MariaDB* though…